New Jersey v. T. L. O.: Prior case law

+Facts of the case

-On March 7, 1980, a teacher at Piscataway High School in Piscataway, New Jersey discovered two 14-year-old freshmen smoking in the girl's bathroom, in violation of school rules.
-While students were permitted to smoke in designated smoking areas, the bathroom was not one of them.
-The two were sent to principal's office, where they were questioned by vice principal Theodore Choplick.
-One of the students admitted to smoking and was assigned to complete a three-day smoking clinic before being sent back to class.
-The other student, whose initials were T. L. O., denied ever having smoked in her life.
+On March 7, 1980, a teacher at Piscataway High School in Piscataway, New Jersey discovered two 14-year-old freshmen smoking in the girls' bathroom in violation of school rules.
+The teacher brought the two to the principal's office, where they were questioned by assistant vice principal Theodore Choplick.
+One of the students admitted to smoking and was assigned to complete a three-day smoking clinic before being sent back to class, but the other student, whose initials were T. L. O., denied that she was smoking in the bathroom and said that she "did not smoke at all".

 Choplick brought T. L. O. into his private office and demanded to see her purse.
-Upon searching it, Choplick found a pack of Marlboro cigarettes and rolling paper in plain view.
-These findings prompted Choplick to conduct a more thorough search of T. L. O.'s purse, revealing a small amount of marijuana, a tobacco pipe, an index card with the names of students who owed her money, and two letters linking her to dealing marijuana.
-Choplick notified the police and T. L. O.'s mother, who both arrived at the school shortly after.
-A police officer requested for T. L. O. to be brought to the police station for questioning, and T. L. O.'s mother drove her from the school to the police station.
-During questioning, T. L. O. admitted to selling marijuana on school property.
+Upon opening it, Choplick found a pack of Marlboro cigarettes and rolling paper on top of the purse, which he associated with marijuana use.
+Believing a more thorough search "might yield further evidence of drug use", Choplick searched the rest of the purse, revealing a small amount of marijuana, a tobacco pipe, several empty plastic bags, an index card with the names of students who owed her money, and two letters implicating her in dealing marijuana.
+Choplick called T. L. O.'s mother and turned over the evidence found in T. L. O.'s purse to police.
+At the request of police, T. L. O.'s mother brought her to the police station for questioning, where T. L. O. admitted to selling marijuana at the school.
+T. L. O. elaborated that she had sold "approximately 18 to 20 marijuana cigarettes for a price of one dollar each" earlier that day.

-She was convicted of dealing and use of illicit drugs.
-She was expelled from the school and fined $1,000.
-She was charged as a juvenile for the drugs and paraphernalia found in the search.
+T. L. O. received a three-day suspension from the school for smoking in a non-smoking area and an additional seven-day suspension for possessing marijuana on school property.
+The state brought delinquency charges against T. L. O. for the drugs and paraphernalia found in her purse.